YihePang/IDP-LM/README.md

 # IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models

 This repository contains the source code used in our paper titled [_Yihe Pang, Bin Liu_.
 IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models].
-The code is implemented to realize the predictors proposed in the paper and includes examples and tutorials to assist users in utilizing the code.
+The code is implemented to realize the predictors proposed in the paper and includes examples and tutorials to assist users in utilizing the code. <br>

+More materials and dataset used in this study can be obtained from (http://bliulab.net/IDP_LM/download/).

 ## Citation
 Upon the usage the users are requested to use the following citation: